HarshPatel5940/HarshPatel5940/README.md

 - [OhMyLife](https://github.com/HarshPatel5940/ohmylife) is an base infrastructure to manage your agency which is easy to self-host and build upon.
 - [Verse](https://github.com/ProgrammingNotJustCoding/verse) (MVP ready) - Fog enabled voice transcriptions and summaries for meetings.

-Working On: (as of 28/12/25)
+Working On: (as of 13/2/26):
 - Some cool projects, i can't speek publically of, cause actually pay me :)
+- **[stash](https://github.com/HarshPatel5940/stash)** - working on v2 which has TUI and feels better.
-- [Hermit](https://github.com/harshpatel5940/hermit) - An intelligent, self-improving targetted web crawler and archiver that can power custom-trained AI's.
+- [Hermit](https://github.com/harshpatel5940/hermit) (inactive) - An intelligent, self-improving targetted web crawler and archiver that can power custom-trained AI's.

-Project's i think have potential yet not working (as of 23/11/25):
+Project's i think have potential yet not working on (as of 13/2/26):
-- [Marai](https://github.com/ProgrammingNotJustCoding/marai) (redoing) - Legal Workflow and Contract Lifecycle Management System.
+- [Marai](https://github.com/ProgrammingNotJustCoding/marai) (check other branches) - Legal Workflow and Contract Lifecycle Management System.
 - [Jiva](https://github.com/ProgrammingNotJustCoding/jiva) (MVP ready) - Jiva is a productivity and safety management app for coal mines.
 - [NoCapRide](https://github.com/ProgrammingNotJustCoding/NoCapRide) - Incentive model for NammaYatri drivers powered by live data forecasting and surge price handling.